codio-gcse-2014/teacher-python-2/.guides/sections.md

 Click to open task file : [task-2.py](open_file "03-functions/task-2.py").

-Run the program by pressing the 'Run File' button in the top menu which should output
+Run the program by pressing the 'Run File' button in the top menu which should output something similar to:

 ```python